adbruijn/offensive-text-classification/README.md

 GloVe word vectors are used as input feature for the models.
 The features for the model BERT are extracted with the function convert_examples_to_features.

 ## Data
 There are 3 datasets in the folder data: training, validation and test set.
-Each of datasets have the columns: text and label.
+Each of datasets contain the columns: text and label.

 ## Installation
-Install required packages
+Install the required packages with requirements.txt.
 ```
 pip install -r requirements.txt
 ```